RDPowerz/SdrAutomation/README.md

 Typically it is run on a Pi and uses the default session manager, lxsession, to start it.

+It only works with the X Windows System enabled.

+See no-wayland.txt if you want to switch from Wayland to X.

 Steps:

 0) Install needed tools